top of page

 AFTER THE FIRES: CULTIVATING PLACE IN LA with STUDIO PETRICHOR

 For our final episode of January, we honor gardening and Cultivating Place often in spite of the odds.
-It ’s been a full year since the devastating fires of Los Angeles, California in January of 2025.
+It’s been a full year since the devastating fires of Los Angeles, California in January of 2025.
 Many lives were lost, many acres and homes were burned.
 And many gardens, cultivated spaces, and gardeners were profoundly impacted.
-This week, we check - in with two humans who are cultivating their place with care in the wake of this catastrophe.
-Leigh Adams and Shawn Maestr
+This week, we check-in with two humans who are cultivating their place with care in the wake of this catastrophe.
+Leigh Adams and Shawn Maestretti

 Jan 29